-PREREQUISITE: Successful completion of all required previous semester courses qualified practitioner.
+PREREQUISITE: Successful completion of all required previous semester courses

+This course provides students with the opportunity to correlate previous instruction with applications in the clinical setting.
+Students will be under the direct supervision of a qualified practitioner.
 Practical experience in a clinical setting enables students to apply theory presented thus far and to practice radiographic equipment manipulation, radiographic exposure, routine radiographic positioning, identification, and patient care techniques.
 Principles of the imaging modalities will be presented.
 Upon completion of the course, students will demonstrate practical applications of radiographic procedures presented in current and previous courses.